 How to Prepare for a Technology Refresh

 Updating or upgrading technology to eliminate performance issues is a process that comes with unique challenges.
 It’s important to have procedures that allow the process to be done seamlessly without disrupting the workplace.
-Here are some things we tell our clients to keep in mind before conducting a technology refresh.
+We tell our clients to remember some things before conducting a technology refresh.

 1. Budget for Technology Investments